Gerard John Schaefer: Place and Jessup

-On September 27, 1972, Schaefer abducted two teenage friends named Susan Carol Place (17) and Georgia Marie Jessup (16).
+On September 27, 1972, Schaefer abducted two teenage friends, seventeen-year-old Susan Carol Place and sixteen-year-old Georgia Marie Jessup.
 The two had encountered Schaefer while all three attended an adult education center in Fort Lauderdale.
+Place had opted to attend the adult education center due to bullying she had occasionally endured from classmates due to her epilepsy and mild paralysis of the left side of her body; Jessup—although an academically achieving student—had enrolled due to attendance and disciplinary issues.
 Schaefer introduced himself to the girls as "Jerry Shepherd", claiming to hail from Colorado and stating that he intended to return there following a trip to Mexico; he likely feigned interest in Jessup's fascination with the concept of reincarnation and ESP in addition to Place's love of music in order to ingratiate himself with both girls and gain their trust.

-On the afternoon of their disappearance, Place's mother, Lucille, arrived home to find her daughter "straightening her room" as Jessup sat upon a chair in the bedroom; both introduced Lucille to a man in his 20s whom they referred to as "Jerry".
+On the afternoon of their disappearance, Place's mother, Lucille, arrived home to find her daughter "straightening her room" as Jessup sat upon a chair in the bedroom; both introduced Lucille to a man in his twenties whom they referred to as "Jerry".
 Place initially informed her mother that she, Jessup and "Jerry" intended to travel from Fort Lauderdale "to the beach and play guitar".
-Although Place's mother remained suspicious, "Jerry" assured her his intentions were noble; nonetheless, she noted the number of his 1969 Datsun.
+Although Place's mother remained suspicious, "Jerry" assured her his intentions were noble; nonetheless, she noted the vehicle registration of his 1969 Datsun.
 Place confirmed her mother's suspicions that she intended to leave home, although she tearfully assured her that she would be gone "just for a little while" and that she would remain in contact.
-The girls left the Place household with Schaefer at approximately 8:45 p.m.
+The girls left the Place household with "Jerry" at approximately 8:45 p.m.

 When Place had not returned after four days, Lucille first contacted Jessup's mother, Shirley, only to learn her daughter had "run away" on September 27, and that she likewise had not heard from either girl since.
 Both girls were subsequently reported missing to the Oakland Park police.
 Lucille provided investigators with the vehicle registration she had noted, in addition to a physical description of the man the girls had left her home with.
-The registration was traced to an entirely separate model of vehicle belonging to a St. Petersburg resident who did not resemble "Jerry Shepherd", and who had a firm alibi for the date of the girls' disappearance.
-The sole Jerry Shepherd registered as living in Fort Lauderdale was also eliminated from police inquiries and by early 1973, the teenagers' disappearance had largely become a cold case.
+The registration was traced to an entirely separate model of vehicle belonging to a St. Petersburg resident who did not resemble "Jerry Shepherd" and who had a firm alibi for the date of the girls' disappearance.
+The sole Jerry Shepherd registered as living in Fort Lauderdale was also eliminated from police inquiries and by early-1973, the teenagers' disappearance had largely become a cold case.